orangecapinnovative/job-quest-intern-2019/README.md

 ## Algorithm in Javascript
 Code must be writted in Javascript language.
 The code will be tested with Node8, so you can use all Javascript features that equivalent to Node8.

-1. Please write a function that shift the elements of array to left or right by n elements in infinity loop. the function recevice 3 parameters, 1st is an array, 2nd the is direction ('left' or 'right'), 3rd is the number of elements will be shifted
+1. Write a function that shift the elements of array to left or right by n elements in infinity loop. the function recevice 3 parameters, 1st is an array, 2nd the is direction ('left' or 'right'), 3rd is the number of elements will be shifted.
+For example,
 ```
 > shift(['john', 'jane', 'sarah', 'alex'], 'left', 2)
 ['sarah', 'alex', 'john', 'jane']